 This setting is how often Kiosk Pro will check your server for changes to your XML file.
 When an updated file with a new version number is found, Kiosk Pro will download the .zip file referenced and refresh the homepage to apply these settings.
 If Update Policy is set to Delay While Idle Timer is Active, the update will be delayed until the idle timer triggers.

 Server Request Timeout Period

-This setting allows you to configure how long Kiosk Pro should attempt a server request when remotely updating local files before timing out.
+Configure how long Kiosk Pro should attempt a server request when remotely updating local files before timing out.
 This type of timeout prevents Kiosk Pro from endlessly waiting for a response from a server that is taking too long to respond.
-The default is 300 seconds.

 This setting adds a timer that monitors the amount of time that has passed since the last instance of load activity during the request for files.
 Each time an instance of load activity occurs (e.g., bytes are received from the network for a request), the timer is reset again to zero.
 If the timeout period is reached without any response, the request is considered to have timed out.